-Since the acquisition of the La Cigarra Project, the Company has focused its financial resources and management effort on expanding the current resource size and delineating further discoveries within the project.
-Due to continued lower silver prices the Company began to focus on targets with the potential for high grade discoveries.
-In 2018, the Company entered into an option agreement to acquire two different properties with such potential.
-These are the Columba Project ("Columba") in Chihuahua State, Mexico and the Copalito Property ("Copalito") in Sinaloa State, Mexico.
-Both are classic epithermal vein systems demonstrating potential for discovery of high-grade resources.
+Since the acquisition of the La Cigarra Project, the Company had focused its financial resources and management effort on expanding the current resource size and delineating further discoveries within the project.
+Due to lower silver prices, commencing in 2018, the Company began to focus on targets with the potential for high grade discoveries.
+In late 2018, the Company entered into an option agreement to acquire two properties with such potential, namely the Columba Project ("Columba") in Chihuahua State, Mexico and the Copalito Property ("Copalito") in Sinaloa State, Mexico.
+Both of which are classic epithermal vein systems demonstrating potential for discovery of high-grade resources.